akshat-khare/OpenRobertaWikiLocal/Google-Summer-of-Code-2018.md

 Many robots support a large variety of hardware addons.
 Even robots like the LEGO MINDSTORMS® EV3 can be used with 3rd party sensors and actuators.
 In this project the student would design a system that lets the user create new blocks to support additional hardware.

-Initially such blocks would be stored with the project.
+Currently such changes require modification on the server side and a new release.
+A lot of the code that is needed is quite similar though.
+Initially such custom blocks would be stored with the project.
 A better way would be to store them in the user's account (if logged in).
 A stretch goal would be to add support for contributing/sharing blocks.

-On the technical side, the project involves: code generators for the new blocks (maybe based on some template) a way to include custom library code (e.g. on the Arduino side)
+On the technical side, the project involves:
+* code generators for the new blocks (maybe based on some template)
+* a way to include custom library code (e.g. on the Arduino side)

 Mentor: Stefan